Why this report?

 All participating organization a customized Digital Workplace Scorecard that will enable comparisons with similar organizations.
 The report contains scorecards per industry, for leaders in each industry, for Early Adopters and the Majority.
 If you want to receieve your own Scorecard, contact Jane McConnell and see how you can take the same survey and get your own results.

 Digital practitioners and thought leaders who make up the Advisory Board for the Digital Workplace Trends surveys help identify the topics and questions.
 This real-life participation ensures that the report is highly relevant to organizations.
 The 2014 report includes 23 In Practice cases.

 Digital Workplace Trends reports are not short-term quick dips into trends and fads.
 They are based on a multi-annual perspective.
 The survey is now entering into its 8th year.
 The survey population varies somewhat each year, yet represents a consistent reference base.
 Learn about the survey demographics.
 The 2014 report contains several charts that show evolution over the past 5 or 6 years.

 The 182-page report currently available – “The Digital Workplace in the Connected Organization” – provides data, analysis, a new scorecard maturity model

 and 23 In Practice case studies.
 You can download sample pages with a detailed table of contents.

 Data for the report is collected in the fourth quarter of the year.
-Survey participation is tightly controlled.
-It is not an open link on the internet like many surveys.
-Participants need to apply to participate and each one receives a customized link to the online platform.
 The survey includes over 100 questions, both open and closed.